Dear Member, Love WIS

-WIS isn’t here to advance “a certain type of woman.”
-Our memberships are free, and we will keep yelling that we support ALL women until ALL women are supported.
+WIS isn’t here to advance “a certain type of person.”
+Our memberships are free, and we will keep yelling that we support ALL women and unrepresented people until EVERYONE is supported.
 The WIS community loves and is inspired by LGBTQIA+ folks, BIPOC women, those facing ableism or financial hardships, plus any other underserved queens!
 We created WIS with you and for you.

 To us, inclusion means making sure that everyone can see a place for themselves in our network.
 Celebrating diversity is more than just representation.
 It’s about listening to, learning from, and honoring the opinions and experiences of people unlike ourselves.

 As our community strives toward complete equity, we want to include some useful tips on how members can promote inclusivity on our platform.
 Like WIS, we are all growing, so this document is designed to be living.
 Please let us know if there is something else you want to see included, and we can all learn together.